-Despite the above-mentioned surge of interest in DL-based multi-view breast cancer detection and achieving exceptional results, the following two major challenges have been overlooked in the literature, which is the focus of this study: \begin{itemize}[noitemsep, nolistsep] \item[(i)] Most of the existing models work best when provided with cropped mammograms focused on the tumour region, which ignores the spatial properties of the tissues surrounding the tumor.
-Such properties play a crucial role for radiologists and should be incorporated into a DL pipeline. \item[(ii)] While multi-view DL architectures showed superiority against their single-view counterparts, it is quite common in practice to have cases with only a single view.
+Despite the above-mentioned surge of interest in DL-based multi-view breast cancer detection and achieving exceptional results, the following two significant challenges have been overlooked in the literature, which are the focus of this study: \begin{itemize}[noitemsep, nolistsep] \item[(i)] Most existing models work best when provided with cropped mammograms focused on the tumour region, which ignores the spatial properties of the tissues surrounding the tumor.
+Such properties are crucial for radiologists and should be incorporated into a DL pipeline. \item[(ii)] While multi-view DL architectures showed superiority against their single-view counterparts, it is common to have cases with only a single view.
 Robustness against missing views at test time has been mostly overlooked in the literature. \end{itemize} The paper targets addressing these issues as outlined below.